Ed Sheeran Is Back to Serenade You Anew With Two Singles

 He's baaack.

 2016 was many, many things, and one of those things was an Ed Sheeran drought.
-At the end of 2015, Sheeran announced a break from making new music, as well as from social media, and unless you count a flyover in Bridget Jones's Baby (which, considering that film felt like it was set in 2007, we don't), we didn't really see much from Sheeran last year.
-Well, Ed's back baby, announcing his return to the scene with a couple of bangs.
+At the end of 2015, Sheeran announced a break from making new music, as well as from social media, and unless you count a flyover in Bridget Jones's Baby (which — considering that the film felt like it was set in 2007 — we don't), we didn't really see much from Sheeran last year.
+Well, Ed's back, baby, announcing his return to the scene with a couple of bangs.
 Sheeran has debuted two new singles, "Shape of You" and "Castle on the Hill."
 "Shape of You" is a breezy love song, while "Castle on the Hill" constitutes an angstier affair.
 Listen below to see if the Muppety Brit's absence made your heart grow fonder, or nah.